-What’s inside this article: A description of echolalia, the types of echolalia, and an explanation of the possible functions (meanings) behind echolalia when used by children with autism.
+What’s inside this article: A description of echolalia, the types of echolalia, and an explanation of the possible functions (meanings) behind echolalia when used by autistic children.

 It means if we can figure out what the child’s intentions are, then we may be able to understand them better.